coderzh/LinkAllSymbols/README.md

 * Linker Option use /INCLUDE xxx
 * Add code : #pragma comment(linker, "/include:xxx")

 Use #pragma is more flexible.
-So we can use **dumpbin"" tool to list all symbols, then generate Header File use  #pragma comment(linker, "/inculde:xxx") to inlude all symbols.
+So we can use **dumpbin** tool to list all symbols, then generate Header File use  #pragma comment(linker, "/inculde:xxx") to inlude all symbols.

 *Make sure **dumpbin.exe** be executed in Developer Command Prompt*